benber86/verifereum_ef_grant/README.md

 *Describe your project in a few sentences (you'll have the chance to go into more detail in the long form).
 If it's already underway, provide links to any existing published work.*

 > Verifereum is a formal model of Ethereum implemented in higher-order logic (HOL4).
+For the scope of this grant, we will plan to establish a formal specification for a subset of Vyper, specifically a definitional interpreter defined in logic that excludes EVM state operations.
+We chose Vyper language as its clean design and semantics make it a prime candidate for formal modeling and we plan to eventually expand our work to the whole language and the compiler.
-The project aims to enable the verification of applications and tools within the Ethereum ecosystem, from smart contracts to compilers.
-Verifereum does not target any specific set of smart contracts or programming languages but is meant to be a general framework for formal verification in the Ethereum space.
-One of the first projects built on Verifereum will be a formal specification of the Vyper language as its clean design and semantics make it a prime candidate for formal modeling.
+> In the long term, the project aims to enable the verification of applications and tools within the Ethereum ecosystem, from smart contracts to compilers.
+Verifereum would not target any specific set of smart contracts or programming languages but is meant to be a general framework for formal verification in the Ethereum space.

 ### Describe the current status of the project and progress achieved so far*

 *For example, do you have an MVP?
 Please describe its functionality and limitations and provide a link to it here.*

 > Verifereum already has a basic formal model of the EVM in HOL4, available at https://github.com/verifereum/verifereum.
-While not fully complete, the model is executable $\color{red}{\textbf{(is it already?)}}$ and currently passes some $\color{red}{\textbf{(proportion?)}}$ tests from the Ethereum Test Set (https://github.com/ethereum/tests).
+While not fully complete, the model is executable and currently passes some tests from the Ethereum Test Set (https://github.com/ethereum/tests).
+All opcodes are currently implemented and we have started working on implementing the precompiles.
 Work towards a definitional interpreter targeting the Vyper compiler has also started by formalizing the language's Abstract Syntax Tree (AST) at https://github.com/xrchz/vyper-hol/tree/main.
 The current formalization is still at an early stage but covers basic types, expressions, and control flow constructs.

 ### What problem(s) are being solved by within the scope of the grant?*